-- The measures were successful in limiting the growth ent.
-The final figure for investments (in constant of investment. prices) was 2% below the plan figure.
-In current prices investment amounted to 103 billion forints, compared to 100 billion in 1971 - indicating a significant increase in building costs.
-Moreover, while in the previous 3 years the proportion of total investment financed by enterprises and co-operatives had increased (from 49% in 1969 to 54% in 1970 and 57% in 1971), in 1972 it decreased somewhat.
-In fact in 1972, the amount of enterprise and co-operative investment (in value terms) decreased by 3% to 4%, while central investment, on the other hand, rose by 10% to The investment boom was probably a unique occurrence.
-As 12%. pointed out it had happened more from a miscalculation of profit levels and a resulting confusion (as illustrated by the subsequent revisions of the investment figures for 1968) and a failure to apply the appropriate controls by the central authorities, rather than an actual lack of controls in an institutional sense. action was decided upon it was relatively easy to assert this basic control. - Nevertheless, the Hungarian Government seem to have no desire to repeat the experience, and are apparently determined to maintain for the time being at least the full rigour of the various administrative and financial sanctions introduced. example, at the beginning of 1973, the Government adopted the findings of an investigation of enterprises handling of investments since 1968.
+- 48. Nevertheless, the Hungarian Government seem to have no desire to repeat the experience, and are apparently determined to maintain for the time being at least the full rigour of the various administrative and financial sanctions For example, at the beginning of 1973, the introduced.
+Government adopted the findings of an investigation of enterprises handling of investments since 1968.
 It found that on the whole, the handling of many investment decisions on the utilization of funds in a responsible way.
-But it criticised them for inadequate_preparation and assessment of proposed development projects. concluded that while enterprises are to retain their decision taking rôle, preparatory work for investments was to be improved and that "this and its implementation" must be controlled to a greater extent by supervisory bodies.
-Effect was given to conclusion at the beginning of March, when the Council of Effect was given to this Ministers passed a resolution on enterprise investment, which laid down guidelines on the kind of preparatory work that firms should undertake in connection with their investments. included an obligatory determination of the goal to be achieved by the investment, the relation of this goal to the national economic plan, and why it was considered timely.
-The preparatory work is to include a careful financial plan, and the cost of the investment - taking into account expected price movements - and the sources from which it is to be financed must be stated. decision to approve the investment is still to be left to the general manager of the enterprise.
-If the enterprise wants a state subsidy or credit to supplement its own resources, a "basic document" must be drawn up on the preparatory work.
-This investment covenant is the main document for the approval of the investment and is a prerequisite for all investments which require a state subsidy or bank credits, it is also required for investments to be financed by enterprise development funds if the investment is a major one.

-40. It is difficult to assess the extent to which these resolutions represent a retreat from NEM principles.
-It can be argued that these measures have reduced the independence of enterprises and mean a step backward in the field of reform, but there is no doubt that between 1968 and 1972 the authorities, especially the industrial branch ministries, surrendered to the enterprises their role in controlling, informing and guiding to a greater extent than was desirable or even intended.
+But it criticized them for inadequate preparation and assessment of proposed development projects.
+It concluded that while enterprises were to retain their decision taking role, preparatory work for investments was to be improved and that "this and its implementation" had to be controlled to a greater extent by supervisory bodies.
+Effect was given to this conclusion at the beginning of March, when the Council of Ministers passed a resolution on enterprise investment, which laid down guidelines on the kind of preparatory work that firms should undertake in connection with their investments.
+This included an obligatory determination of the goal to be achieved by the investment, the relation of this goal to the national economic plan, and why it was considered timely.
+The preparatory work was to include a careful financial plan, and the cost of the investment - taking into account expected price movements - and the sources from which it had to be financed had to be stated.
+The decision to approve the investment was to be left to the general manager of the enterprise.
+If the enterprise wanted a State subsidy or credit to supplement its own resources, a "basic document" had to be drawn up on the preparatory work.
+This investment document became the main document for the approval of the investment and a prerequisite for all investments which required a State subsidy or bank credits, as well as investments financed by enterprise funds, if the investment was a major one. - 49.
+It is difficult to assess the extent to which these resolutions represented a retreat from NEM principles.
+It can be argued that these measures have reduced the independence of enterprises and mean a step backward in the field of reform, but there is no doubt that between 1968 and 1972 the authorities, especially the industrial branch Ministries, surrendered to the enterprises their rôle in controlling, informaing and guiding to a greater extent than was desirable or even intended.
 Even the original reform did not want to carry enterprise independence to the point where the regulating activity of the central authorities was pushed too far into the background.
-Moreover, although they are being imposed as central directives, they do not, for the most part, represent direct interference in the details of the enterprise operation, and thus do not seem to be a return to an administratively run, or command economy.
+Moreover, although they were being imposed as central directives, they did not, for the most part, represent direct interference in the details of the enterprise operation, and thus do not seem to be a return to an administratively run, or command economy.
 However, if these measures are considered together with the other restrictive measures taken in the fields of wages and prices, then a different emphasis could emerge.
 It is perhaps interesting that the solution to the investment problem was found in more central control, rather than establishing more effective financial controls in a "market" sense.